mdtaslim/NamingConvention/docs/dotnet/coding-format/Readme.md

 # Dotnet Code format
 ✅ DO format your code and must follow same pattern for a single team.
+✅ DO use format before save your file.
 ✅ DO use indentation
 ✅ DO use tab for indentation

-✅ DO use format before save your file.
+✅ DO use empty new line after every method.
 ✅ DO use empty new line before your return block.
+✅ DO set your private method above of all public method. (also can add a seperate region)
 ✅ DO use format tool. eg. Visual Studio formatter, dotnet formatter
 ✅ DO use max 80/120 character length for your line margin.
 ✅ DO use break your code whenever your line margin exceeds.
 ✅ DO use break your code properly, not partially.

 ❌ DO not use extra whitespace.
 ❌ DO not use multiple empty line in your code.
 ❌ DO not break your code in any place
 ❌ DO not use alignment without tab indentation

 ```cs